 A validator with slashed SOL means that that validator will accrue fewer rewards and be less likely to be chosen as the validator of a given block.
 Not only are there monetary losses for having slashed tokens, but there is reputational damage.
-Stakers are not going to want to delegate to bad actors because they don’t want their SOL to be slashed for reasons outside of their control.
+Stakers will not want to delegate to bad actors because they don’t want their SOL slashed for reasons outside their control.

 As you can see, there is a delicate network of incentives that serves as the driving function and security of the Solana network.
 Staking is an integral part of that.